viking-sudo-rm/StackNN/README.md

 ## Models

-Models implement the high-level controllers that use a stack for recurrent memory.
-You can think of these networks as LSTMs with a more sophisticated storage mechanism to pass data between time steps.
+A model is a pairing of a controller network with a neural data structure.
+There are two kinds of models:

 * `models.VanillaModel` is a simple controller-data structure network.
+This means there will be one step of computation per input.
 * `models.BufferedModel` adds input and output buffers to the vanilla model.
+This allows the network to run for extra computation steps.

 To use a model, call `model.forward()` on every input and `model.init_controller()` whenever you want to reset the stack between inputs.
 You can find example training logic in the `tasks` package.